A Lifetime Of Healthy Smiles Starts Here At Kimball Orthodontics

 If your child is between the ages of seven and eight and shows signs of needing orthodontic care, or if you have been directed by your family dentist to visit the orthodontist, please contact our orthodontic practice and schedule an appointment.
 Click here or call 949.363.3350 to request your child’s free Kimball Smile Analysis.
 We look forward to meeting you!

-5-Star-Rated Orange County, CA Orthodontist For Children’s Orthodontic Treatment – Serving Laguna Niguel, Laguna Beach, Aliso Viejo, Dana Point, San Juan Capistrano, San Clemente, Laguna Hills, Lake Forest, Mission Viejo, Ladera Ranch, Corona Del Mar, Newport Beach & El Toro, CA
+5-Star-Rated Early Orthodontic Treatment in Laguna Niguel & Laguna Beach, CA – Serving Laguna Niguel, Laguna Beach, Aliso Viejo, Dana Point, San Juan Capistrano, San Clemente, Laguna Hills, Lake Forest, Mission Viejo, Ladera Ranch, Corona Del Mar, Newport Beach & El Toro, CA